Healthedata1/mFHIR/source/pages/mapping.md

 ### Quick Start Mapping Guide

   Formal FHIR Logical Models are included in this guide for mapping the models directly using a formal mapping syntax.
 However, the tables and templates below are provided to for quicks mappings an OMH schema instance to a FHIR *quantitative* Observation resource instance.
 These can be used to perform simple string substitution and simple concept mappings methods to generate FHIR Observations.
+An [example python application] using these tables and string templates is available

 #### OMH Header Element to FHIR Element Mapping Table